Neoteroi/BlackSheep/README.md

 ```

 ## Note
-This project is in alpha stage.
+This project is in beta stage.
 The reason behind this framework is described in this page of the Wiki: [Story](https://github.com/RobertoPrevato/BlackSheep/wiki/Story).

 ## Documentation
 Please refer to the [project Wiki](https://github.com/RobertoPrevato/BlackSheep/wiki).